rmylvaganam/wallet-pnl/README.md

 7. Running the application:
   a.
 To run the ingestion process: `python -m app.ingestion.ingestion`
   b.
 To run the pnl script: `python -m app.pnl.pnl <wallet_address>`, e.g. `python -m app.pnl.pnl 0x26a016De7Db2A9e449Fe5b6D13190558d6bBCd5F`
   c.
-To start the web server: `uvicorn app.main:app --reload`
+To start the web server: `uvicorn app.main:app --reload` - Check `http://127.0.0.1:8000/` for a Hello World message.

 ## API Endpoints
 `/calculate_pnl`: Calculates the hourly PnL for a given wallet address of the past week.